-In our first post on ferrous sulfate we covered composition and practical uses.
-Understanding the nuts and bolts of ferrous sulfate is useful, but even more useful is knowing how to handle and store it safely.
+In our first post on ferrous sulfate we covered its composition as well as practical uses.
+Understanding the nuts and bolts of this chemical is useful, but even more important is knowing about handling and storing ferrous sulfate safely.

 General Safety Guidelines

 General safety procedures should be followed when handling and storing ferrous sulfate.
-These include (1):
+These include, for example (1):

-- All chemical products must be stored and labelled in accordance with the instructions on the safety sheet.
+- Store and label all chemical products in accordance with the instructions on the safety sheet.
 Chemicals must normally be stored in their original packaging.
-If you need smaller amounts of a chemical, the new packaging must be suitable for the substance.
+If you need smaller amounts of this chemical, the new packaging must be suitable for the substance.

-- Chemicals must not be stored together with inflammable material and gas cylinders.
+- Do not store chemicals together with inflammable material and gas cylinders.

-- Chemical containers must be stored with closed lids when they are not being used.
+- Store chemical containers with closed lids when they are not in use.

 - Equipment for handling and cleaning up spillage must be in readiness and suitable for the stored chemicals.
-It is suitable to have equipment placed outside the chemical store.
+In addition, it is suitable to have equipment placed outside the chemical store.

 - It is important for the fire classification of storage lockers and rooms to match the types and amounts of chemicals stored therein.

-- Combustible material must be stored in fireproof cupboards or in separate spaces.
+- Store combustible material in fireproof cupboards or in separate spaces.

 - Use personal protection equipment (e.g., gloves, face mask) where necessary.

-- Surplus chemicals and hazardous waste must be dealt with in accordance with the information in the safety data sheet.
+- Handle surplus chemicals and hazardous waste in accordance with the information in the safety data sheet.

-- Workplaces must be cleaned regularly.
-There must not be chemical spills on the floor.
+- Clean workplaces regularly.
+Moreover, there must not be chemical spills on the floor.

 Human Risks of Ferrous Sulfate

-Ferrous sulfate is useful in many applications, but precautions must always be taken when handling it.
+Ferrous sulfate is useful in many applications, but you must take adequate precautions when handling it.
 Listed below is data on toxicology.
 (2)

 Acute Toxicity Estimate: The acute oral LD50 is 132-881 mg Fe/kg (rat).